syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Columns.md

 documentation: UG
 ---

-# Columns with Xamarin.Android datagrid
+# Columns in Xamarin.Android datagrid

 The SfDataGrid allows you to create and add columns in two ways: